 Most new leaders want to be charismatic.
-However, charismatic leadership is a double edged sword. . .
+However, charismatic leadership is a double-edged sword. . .
 Here’s what you need to know.

 Charismatic leadership is a sociological concept.
-It was created by German sociologist, Max Weber, in the early 20th century to be distinguished from other forms of leadership, specifically traditional and rational-legal leadership.
+It was created by the German sociologist, Max Weber, in the early 20th century to be distinguished from other forms of leadership, specifically traditional and rational-legal leadership.
 Ultimately, the concept was developed to provide helpful insights for anyone who wants to become a better leader.

-Today, the internet and social media have contributed to a rise of new charismatic leaders.
+Today, the internet and social media have contributed to the rise of new charismatic leaders.
 Motivated by this distorted picture of reality, most new leaders consider charisma their most important, if not their only, tool – which is a bad idea.

 Definition of charismatic leadership style